 Geoff Chappell - Software Analyst

-E-mail with Andrew Schulman in late March and early April 1992 occasionally dealt with the HIMEM.SYS driver and its Extended Memory Services (XMS) interface in connection with my writing of DOS Internals, ISBN 1-201-60835-9, with Andrew as editor) and his writing of Undocumented Windows, ISBN 1-201-60834-0.
+E-mail with Andrew Schulman in late 1991 and early 1992 occasionally dealt with the HIMEM.SYS driver and its Extended Memory Services (XMS) interface in connection with my writing of DOS Internals, ISBN 1-201-60835-9, with Andrew as editor and his writing of Undocumented Windows, ISBN 1-201-60834-0.

-The HIMEM.SYS to be included with Windows 3.10 was said to support a new version of the XMS interface, namely XMS 3.0.
+The HIMEM.SYS that was to be included with the forthcoming Windows 3.1 was said to support a new version of the XMS interface, namely XMS 3.0.
 The big problem with this was that although the XMS 3.0 Specification turns out to be dated January 1991, I had not yet seen it and nobody anywhere had yet seen any implementation of it in any formally released software.
 Somehow—and I stress not from Andrew—I had got hold of a Windows 3.1 beta and set about studying its HIMEM.SYS, which was version 3.00.
-On 9th December 1991, I sent Andrew a list of interface changes as I had come to understand them from inspecting a HIMEM version 3.00 for changes from the HIMEM version 2.77 that was distributed with MS-DOS 5.0.
+On 9th December 1991, I sent Andrew a list of XMS interface changes as I had come to understand them from inspecting this version 3.00 for changes from the version 2.77 that was distributed with DOS 5.0.

 On 16th April 1992 I sent Andrew my documentation of the XMS 2.0 implementation in HIMEM 2.77, as I proposed it for DOS Internals.
-Updating for the new HIMEM version from the now-released Windows 3.1 and its implementation of XMS 3.0 was important—and, of course, Andrew said so the very next day.
+Updating for the new HIMEM version from the now-released Windows 3.1 and its implementation of XMS 3.0 was important—and, of course, Andrew, said so straight away.

-In e-mail that I saved for sending at 04:06 on 17th April 1992, I noted that for the purposes of documenting an XMS 3.0 implementation, “I have only looked through HIMEM 3.00 not 3.03, though I do have a copy of the latter.”
+In e-mail that I saved for sending at 04:06 on 17th April 1992, I answered that for the purposes of documenting an XMS 3.0 implementation, “I have only looked through HIMEM 3.00 not 3.03, though I do have a copy of the latter.”
 As I recall it, I was less than eager to redo any study of anything from Windows 3.1 until I had got the properly released package.
 Already I had formed the idea that pre-release software is more trouble than it can be worth to me.
 Still, I looked.

-In e-mail that I saved for sending at 19:57 on 17th April, I reported that I had “looked more closely” at HIMEM 3.03 and seen “a large amount of really stupid code (lots wasted, some encrypted with XOR),” and I attached a device driver that prepares an FCB-SFT block at a non-zero offset and I noted that “This condition triggers a message in HIMEM about contacting Windows 3.1 beta support.”
+In e-mail that I saved for sending at 19:57, I reported that I had “looked more closely” at HIMEM 3.03 and found that “This one contains a large amount of really stupid code (lots wasted, some encrypted with XOR)”.
+I attached a device driver that prepares an FCB-SFT block at a non-zero offset and I noted that “This condition triggers a message in HIMEM about contacting Windows 3.1 beta support.”